American gizzard shad: Reproduction

-Lake management
+Ecology

 Gizzard shad can increase productivity in an ecosystem through redistribution of nutrients, particularly in their adult stages when they consume detritus in lower depths of the lake and both make them available to other predator species as well as excreting them in more bioavailable forms.
 Because of this, gizzard shad can have a strong effect on algal production even when phosphorus loading from watersheds is high, and can counteract management efforts to combat cultural eutrophication.

 Aquatic toxicology

 Gizzard shad are important to toxicology testing for chemical products.
 Due to the food web dependencies and fecundity gizzard shad are somewhat the water bound version of "canary in the coal mine."